cxb3rf1lth/cybersec-hub/src/prd.md

 **Success criteria**: Users can filter by specializations and initiate conversations with discovered professionals

 ### Professional Profiles
-**What it does**: Detailed profiles showcasing cybersecurity specializations, bio, and expertise areas **Why it matters**: Establishes professional credibility and helps users find the right experts for collaboration **Success criteria**: Profiles clearly communicate user expertise and enable professional networking
+**What it does**: Detailed profiles showcasing cybersecurity specializations, bio, expertise areas, and contributed repositories
+**Why it matters**: Establishes professional credibility and helps users find the right experts for collaboration **Success criteria**: Profiles clearly communicate user expertise and showcase code contributions

 ### Feed & Content Sharing
-**What it does**: Timeline for sharing security insights, code snippets, and professional updates **Why it matters**: Creates a knowledge-sharing community where professionals can learn from each other **Success criteria**: Users regularly share and engage with cybersecurity-related content
+**What it does**: Timeline for sharing security insights, code snippets, repository updates, and professional updates **Why it matters**: Creates a knowledge-sharing community where professionals can learn from each other **Success criteria**: Users regularly share and engage with cybersecurity-related content

 ## Design Direction

 ### Visual Tone & Identity
-**Emotional Response**: The design should evoke trust, professionalism, and technical sophistication while maintaining approachability for collaboration.
+**Emotional Response**: The design should evoke trust, professionalism, and technical sophistication while maintaining approachability for collaboration and development work.

-**Design Personality**: Professional yet approachable - balancing the serious nature of cybersecurity work with the collaborative spirit of a learning community.
+**Design Personality**: Professional yet approachable - balancing the serious nature of cybersecurity work with the collaborative spirit of a learning and development community.

-**Visual Metaphors**: Digital security elements (shields, locks, networks) used subtly, with emphasis on clean code aesthetics and terminal-inspired typography.
+**Visual Metaphors**: Digital security elements (shields, locks, networks) used subtly, with emphasis on clean code aesthetics, terminal-inspired typography, and familiar version control interfaces.

-**Simplicity Spectrum**: Minimal interface that doesn't distract from content and conversations, with progressive disclosure of advanced features.
+**Simplicity Spectrum**: Minimal interface that doesn't distract from code and conversations, with progressive disclosure of advanced development features.

 ### Color Strategy
-**Color Scheme Type**: Custom dark palette inspired by terminal interfaces and security tools
+**Color Scheme Type**: Custom dark palette inspired by terminal interfaces, code editors, and security tools

 **Primary Color**: Deep purple-blue (oklch(0.45 0.15 264)) - conveys trust and technical expertise
 **Secondary Colors**: Dark grays and muted blues for interface elements